Philip Treacy: Royal occasions

-Treacy's hats are also associated with English royalty, with thirty-six worn at the wedding of Prince William and Catherine Middleton, including the controversial fascinator-style hat worn by Princess Beatrice of York (pictured).
+Treacy's hats are also associated with English royalty, with thirty-seven worn at the wedding of Prince William and Catherine Middleton, including the controversial fascinator-style hat worn by Princess Beatrice of York (pictured).
 This so-called "pretzel hat" was auctioned for charity by Princess Beatrice on eBay for $130,000 (£80,100) on 22 May 2011.
 Treacy felt the criticism regarding the "pretzel hat" was extreme (the hat had its own Facebook page with over 140,000 connections), and in July 2011 said: "In the future, we'll look back and think she looked wild".
 In a July 2018 Desert Island Discs interview on BBC Radio 4, Treacy said of the backlash to his design: "There was a moment where I thought I would find myself with my head on a spike outside the Tower of London".
 The hat is stored at the Metropolitan Museum of Art.

 Treacy designed over twenty hats that were worn at the 19 May 2018 wedding of Prince Harry and Meghan Markle, including by Camilla, Duchess of Cornwall, by Catherine, Duchess of Cambridge, and by Oprah Winfrey.
 Meghan, Duchess of Sussex, chose a Treacy hat for her first official royal event in December 2017.

 In July 2018, Treacy credited the patronage of Elizabeth II with "single-handedly saving the British hat industry".

+In 2023, Treacy created the caps of maintenance for the three crowns used in the Coronation of Charles III and Camilla.